poleguy/protonpack/hardware/README.md

 # Proton Pack Hardware

-Copyright (c) 2025, Shure Incorporated

-Proton Pack Hardware is licensed under the CERN-OHL-P-2.0 license found in the [LICENSE](./LICENSE) file.

 # Hardware

 The hardware consists of a capture system that records a data stream provided from a device under test (DUT) via a pair of coaxial cables.